Middle Years (6-10)

 The TCIS Physical and Health Education program is aligned to the Australian Curriculum standards to ensure continuity throughout all aspects of the program.

-Co-head of Department
+Lead Teacher of Department

 The aim of Science at TCIS is to foster independent and critical thinking skills in order to make real-life connections.
 Students will investigate a selected set of material in order to develop a body of knowledge, participate in laboratory experiences, and explore the impact of scientific research in order to acquire the practices and analytical skills of successful scientists.
 The points of emphasis can range from but are not limited to: practical activities, data analysis, problem-solving and communication skills including gathering and presenting data from experiments, and the analysis and evaluation of these results both through individual and collaborative work.
 Links will be made to the nature of science, technology and society.
 Students will be assessed through a variety of methods including inquiry-based projects, laboratory work, unit tests, and writing tasks.